ETLang/FractalView/README.md

 Zoom levels up to around 50,000x are rendered using GPU.
 From there to around 10,000,000,000,000x is rendered using SIMD and parallelism on CPU using Unity's Burst compiler.

-Project targets Unity 2019.3.0f6
-Can be built as Desktop app, or published as WebGL.
+Project targets Unity 2019.3.0f6 and can be built as Desktop app, or published as WebGL.
 (See https://etlang.itch.io/fractal-explorer)

 Note: Burst doesn't work for WebGL, so zoom levels over ~50,000x render very slowly in WebGL.

 ### Things to Do